Make-School-Courses/FEW-1.1-Web-Foundations/lessons/lesson-09.md

 **Set the innerHTML of a DOM element to display the images**

-Looking through the images you've built a string of html.
+Looking through the images you've built a string of HTML.
 You can now display these images by appending this data to the DOM.

 ```JS
 function handleData(json) {